tsyet12/Chemsy/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This project is to make a lightweight and flexible automatic framework for chemometrics and machine learning.
 The main target for the methods are for spectroscopic data and industrial process data analysis.
 Chemsy provides a structured, customizable and minimalistic framework for automatic pre-processing search.
+The syntax of Chemsy also follows the widely-used sklearn library, and any algorithms/method that has the sklearn syntax will be usable in Chemsy.

 ## Current support for algorithms

+Automatic pre-processing search with support for:
+- Partial Least Squares with Cross Validation
+- Savitzky–Golay filter
+- AsLS Baseline Correction
+- Modified Polynomial Baseline Correction
+- Improved Modified Polynomial Baseline Correction
+- Zhang Fit Baseline Correction
+- Linear Baseline Correction
+- Second Order Baseline Correction
+- Multiplicative Scatter Correction
+- First Derivative
+- Second Derivative
+- Standard Normal Variate
+- Robust Normal Variate
+- Standard Scaler/ Autoscaling
+- Min Max Scaler
+- Any other algorithms with sklearn syntax can be used directly

 <!-- GETTING STARTED -->
 ## Getting Started